happner/happner-cluster/README.md

 __Note:__

 * If a component is defined locally and remotely then local is preferred and remote never used.
-* If the component is defunied on multiple remote nodes, a round-robin is performed on the method calls.
+* If the component is defined on multiple remote nodes, a round-robin is performed on the method calls.